honojs/examples/README.md

 # Hono Examples

-This repository is containing examples using [Hono](https://hono.dev).
+This repository contains examples that use [Hono](https://hono.dev).

 ## Included Examples